 The challenges Austrian companies in textile recycling still face locate in collection, sorting and recycling as well as a widespread cost intensity along the value chain.
 “The price of recycled fibers is still higher than that of original raw materials”, says Alexander Rauscher, Managing Partner of accilium.
 “Moreover, Austria does not have its own sorting facilities, as these are outsourced to low-wage countries.
 Added to this is the often inferior quality of the old textiles and the difficult access to collection points for companies.
 Still, circular economy in recycling is possible if the entire value chain is included.“

-“New business models that focus on sustainability must rely on technological advantages such as AI, especially in the early stages”, says Michael Weingärtner, Manager & Lead Digital Process Excellence at accilium.
+“New business models that focus on sustainability must rely on technological advantages such as AI, especially in the early stages”, says Michael Weingärtner, Associate Partner & Lead Digital Process Excellence at accilium.
 “But also long-established companies need to embrace the mindset of digital transformation to lead their businesses to an economically sustainable future.
 We accompany our clients alongside this path with the implementation of digital supply chains, the transformation of their business and the toolset of digital processes.”

 “Our study shows, that there are already first approaches in Austria and some companies have started recycling initiatives”, says Jennifer Duhs, Senior Associate at accilium.
 “However, currently there is no business model that covers the entire value chain.
 Existing business models are mainly concerned with the collection and sale of used textiles, downcycling, and other re-use models.”